IndaPlus25/task-6-yea/README.md

 containing a class called `PrimeChecker`, and copy your `isPrime` function from last week into the new class.

-Your task is now to write a main method that loops over the range `[1, 25]` (i.e. inclusive at both ends) and checks whether the current number is prime or not.
+Your task is now to write a main method that loops over the range from 1 to and including 25 and checks whether the current number is prime or not.
 For each number, you should print:

 * `n is a prime number!`, if `isPrime(n)` returns `true`.
 * `n is not a prime number :(`, if `isPrime(n)` returns `false`